Adult Day Program Services (ADP)

 • We help participants discover their hopes & Dreams through person-centered planning.

-• We reinforce Independence by teaching people to be self-reliant in ways that are meaningful to them.
+• We encourage Independence by teaching people to be self-reliant in ways that are meaningful to them.

 • We help develop and nurture a person’s strengths and Skills including both honing current skills and learning new ones.

-• The DISCOVER Program spends a lot of time in the Community to help participants explore resources and connections that may be helpful in accomplishing their goals.
+• The DISCOVER Program spends time in the Community to help participants explore resources and connections that may be helpful in accomplishing their goals.

-• We also provide volunteer and vocational Opportunities to both explore those options for those unfamiliar and to provide those options for those that enjoy these activities.
+• We also provide volunteer and occupational-vocational Opportunities to both explore those options for those unfamiliar and to provide those options for those that enjoy these activities.

 • The program also encourages participants to discover their Voice primarily through the Arts to help them better express their wants & needs.